nmarno68/OpenGL_CS480/computer-graphics/PA7/README.md

 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).

 This project uses OpenGL 3.3.
 Some computers, such as virtual machines in the ECC, can not run this version.
 In in order to run OpenGL 2.7 follow the instructions at [Using OpenGL 2.7](https://github.com/HPC-Vis/computer-graphics/wiki/Using-OpenGL-2.7)

+This project uses the Assimp library.
+To download and install [Assimp](http://www.assimp.org/).

+This project uses the ImageMagick 7.0.8.
+To download, install, and build for linux, follow the instructions at [ImageMagick](https://linuxconfig.org/how-to-install-imagemagick-7-on-ubuntu-18-04-linux).

 ### Ubuntu/Linux
 ```bash